 The lack of blood flow we are interested in is in the microcirculation caused by too high a pressure in the involved tissues; blood travels from a higher pressure area to a lower one.
 If the tissue pressure approaches that of systole in the local capillaries, then circulation is compromised.

 Every patient is different and therefore, no two tests are really the same.
 Testing results vary in three main ways: they may have no effect, they may result in a positive sign after only one session, or they may lead to other tests.
+It should go without saying, if the test causes or increases symptoms, it’s a red flag and the patient should be re-assessed.

 Procedures often elicit a response from the patient leading the therapist to perform another test, then another, and so on.
 In these cases the assessment can be made, but not on the initial visit. it may take weeks until a definitive response is found.